Aichi Prefectural Gymnasium: Overview

-Located on the site of the secondary enclosure of Nagoya Castle, it is host to numerous concerts and events.
+Located on the site of the secondary enclosure of Nagoya Castle, it was host to numerous concerts and events.
 Beyonce performed there on April 14, 2007 as part of her tour The Beyoncé Experience.

-The gymnasium has 4,375 fixed seats and can accommodate an additional 3,032 on the floor for certain events, giving it a total maximum capacity of 7,407.
+The gymnasium had 4,375 fixed seats and could accommodate an additional 3,032 on the floor for certain events, giving it a total maximum capacity of 7,407.

 It won the 7th annual Building Contractors Society Award in 1966.

 Professional Sumo's July Grand Sumo Tournament was held at the site every year from the second until the fourth Sunday in July.
-Beginning in 2025, the tournament will move to the nearby Aichi International Arena (IG Arena), owned and operated by Anschutz Entertainment Group.
+Beginning in 2025, the tournament moved to the nearby Aichi International Arena (IG Arena), owned and operated by Anschutz Entertainment Group.

-It is the home arena of the Nagoya Diamond Dolphins of the B.League.
+It was the home arena of the Nagoya Diamond Dolphins of the B.League.
 Dolphins acquired its naming rights (JPY 25 million, three years) in 2018.
+The naming rights agreement expired on June 30, 2025.

+In conjunction with the opening of the Aichi International Arena, the Aichi Prefectural Gymnasium terminated the general use on June 30, 2025, and it terminated the temporary use on March 31, 2026.